N-Methylmescaline

-N-Methylmescaline (NMM), also known as methylmescaline (M-M), is an alkaloid and serotonin receptor modulator of the phenethylamine family related to mescaline that occurs naturally in cacti including Lophophora williamsii (peyote), Pelecyphora aselliformis, and Pachycereus pringlei, among others.
+N-Methylmescaline (NMM), also known as methylmescaline (M-M), is a serotonin receptor modulator of the phenethylamine alkaloid family related to mescaline that occurs naturally in the cacti species Lophophora williamsii, Pelecyphora aselliformis, and Pachycereus pringlei, among others.

 Use and effects

-According to Alexander Shulgin, N-methylmescaline shows no central or peripheral effects at doses of up to 24 or 25 mg, which is many times the minor or trace amounts present in peyote.
+According to chemist Alexander Shulgin, N-methylmescaline shows no central or peripheral effects at doses of ~25 milligrams, which is many times the minor or trace amounts present in peyote.
 Nonetheless, according to Shulgin, N-methylmescaline, in combination with potent isoquinoline monoamine oxidase inhibitors (MAOIs) that are also present in the cactus, might be the active psychedelic constituent of Pachycereus pringlei, which notably does not contain mescaline.

 Pharmacology

+Pharmacodynamics

 N-Methylmescaline shows weak affinity for serotonin receptors similarly to mescaline.
-It was found to have about half the serotonin receptor affinity as mescaline (A_{2} = 5,250 nM vs. 2,240 nM, respectively).
+It was found to have about half the serotonin receptor affinity of mescaline (A_{2} = 5,250 nM vs. 2,240 nM, respectively).

 N-Methylmescaline failed to significantly substitute for mescaline (25 mg/kg) in rodent drug discrimination tests either with intraperitoneal or intracerebroventricular injection.
 In contrast to N-methylmescaline however, trichocereine (N,N-dimethylmescaline) produced similar effects to mescaline at a dose of 50 mg/kg intraperitoneally, whereas it only transiently substituted for mescaline when given intracerebroventricularly.
 Trichocereine has also been reported to be psychedelic in humans, although findings in this area are controversial and conflicting.
 It has been noted that N-methylation of psychedelic phenethylamines, for instance Beatrice (N-methyl-DOM), has invariably eliminated their hallucinogenic activity.

-N-Methylmescaline is less toxic than mescaline in terms of lethal doses in animals.
+N-Methylmescaline is less toxic than mescaline in terms of raw LD50.

 Chemistry

-N-Methylmescaline, also known as N-methyl-3,4,5-trimethoxyphenethylamine, is a substituted phenethylamine and scaline (substituted mescaline analogue).
+N-Methylmescaline, also known as N-methyl-3,4,5-trimethoxyphenethylamine, is a substituted phenethylamine and scaline.
 It is specifically the N-methyl analogue of mescaline (3,4,5-trimethoxyphenethylamine).

+Synthesis

+The chemical synthesis of N-methylmescaline has been described.

+Analogues

-Notable analogues of N-methylmescaline, besides mescaline, include trichocereine (N,N-dimethylmescaline) and N-acetylmescaline.
+Analogues of N-methylmescaline, besides mescaline, include trichocereine (N,N-dimethylmescaline), N-acetylmescaline, N-formylmescaline, and N,N-diformylmescaline, among others.
 Other psychedelic-related N-methylphenethylamines include methyl-TMA (N-methyl-TMA), Beatrice (N-methyl-DOM), N-methyl-DOET, N-methyl-DOB, N-methyl-2C-I, N-methyl-DMA, N-methyl-MMDA-2, and MDMA (N-methyl-MDA).